Special Educational Needs and Disabilities (SEND)

 Please click here to see our school Accessibility Plan.
 This is due to be reviewed and updated in January 2023.

-If you have any concerns about the school's provision or support for children with SEND, please do not hesitate to contact our SENCO Mrs Libby Torrance by emailing or calling the school office.
+If you have any concerns about the school's provision or support for children with SEND, please do not hesitate to contact our SENCO Mrs Libby Turner by emailing or calling the school office.
 We hope that we would be able to quickly address your concerns.
 Please also refer to our school's Complaints Policy for additional information.

 Special Educational Needs and Disabilities (SEND) Policy

 Please click here to see our school Special Educational Needs and Disabilities (SEND) Policy.
 This is due to be updated in September 2021.